 Types of Acne

 Acne causes several types of lesions, or pimples.
 Doctors refer to enlarged or plugged hair follicles as comedones.
 Types of acne include:

-- Papules: inflamed lesions that usually appear as small, pink bumps on the skin and can be tender to the touch.
+- Papules: Inflamed lesions that usually appear as small, pink bumps on the skin and can be tender to the touch.

-- Pustules or pimples: papules topped by white or yellow pus-filled lesions that may be red at the base.
+- Pustules or pimples: Papules topped by white or yellow pus-filled lesions that may be red at the base.

-- Nodules: large, painful solid lesions that are lodged deep within the skin.
+- Nodules: Large, painful solid lesions that are lodged deep within the skin.

 Causes of Acne